stracquadaniolab/baghera/docs/createdata.rst

 Since we processed all the data cancer data from the UKBB GWAS study available `here <http://www.nealelab.is/uk-biobank>`_ (in the round two results), we provide an off-the-shelf flag to directly process these data.
- Using the flag `-t position_ukbb`, the tool automatically extracts the position from the *variant* field in the table.
+ Using the flag `-i position_ukbb`, the tool automatically extracts the position from the *variant* field in the table.
  This function directly splits the variant column if those are not found an exception is raised THe tool is expecting the following fields: